motibytes/motibytes.github.io/_a_order/2020-09-29-order: james.md

 #

+You make them love you for your greatness.
+Then you let them love you for your flaws.

+#

 Forget everything you know about the world.
 Forget your optimism, Age of fear and hate.
 As long as you follow.